darren-reddick/terraform-aws-transfer/README.md

 # terraform-aws-transfer
-Terraform Module to create a custom identity provider for the AWS Transfer for SFTP service.
+This is a Terraform module to create a custom identity provider for the AWS Transfer for SFTP service.

 This module aims to set up an identity provider built on:
 * API Gateway